If you know how to use the command line and SSH, you manage your website and server much quicker than you would using the front end admin area.

 Now that you’re logged in, you can start entering the commands you need to fulfill the tasks you want to accomplish.

-For full lists of commands you can use, check out An A-Z List of the Linux Command Line, Useful Terminal Commands for Ubuntu or Debian, and Basic SSH (PuTTY) Commands.
+For full lists of commands, you can use, check out An A-Z List of the Linux Command Line, Useful Terminal Commands for Ubuntu or Debian, and Basic SSH (PuTTY) Commands.
+You can also take a look at this Linux Commands Cheat Sheet.

 Chances are you already have everything you need to get started, and now you know how to use the command line with SSH to manage your site and server files and folders.